Who should undergo regular screening for prostate cancer?

 Go to the nearest hospital emergency department right away if you have any of the following symptoms:

-Deep bone pain, especially in the back, hips, or thighs, or bone fracture - Possible sign of advanced prostate cancer that has spread to the bones
+- Deep bone pain, especially in the back, hips, or thighs, or bone fracture; this is a possible sign of advanced prostate cancer that has spread to the bones.